cefet-rj-dal/daltoolboxdp/examples/feature-selection/fs_ig.md

 ## Feature Selection with Information Gain (IG)

+Information Gain measures the reduction in class label entropy achieved by splitting on a feature.
+Features that yield larger entropy reduction are considered more informative for predicting the target.

 This example shows how to use the Information Gain method to rank attributes and select a relevant subset for the target.
 Then, we apply the transformation to keep only the chosen attributes along with the target.

 Prerequisites